jupihes/LPIC1_notes/LPIC1.md

 what is computer network?
 2 device connect in a medium with same protocol

-OSAI layers
+OSI layers
-All people seem ti need data processing
+All people seem to need data processing
 Please do not Throw sausages Pizza Away

 client                      Server